Wilhelm Adam (general): Memoir

 Adam's unpublished memoir was preserved for many years after the war in a Bavarian monastery.
 It is now in the Institute of Contemporary History archives in Munich as file ED109/2.

+Bundeswehr

+His widow did not consent to the naming of a barracks in Garmisch-Partenkirchen after him—a proposal planned and put forward by the Bundeswehr in the 1950s.